 Experts believe therapeutic hypothermia can be effective for patients who are resuscitated after cardiac arrest for two possible reasons.
 Specifically, lowering the body temperature can:

 - Slow down chemical reactions in the body

 - Reduce inflammation in the brain

 While in an intensive care unit (ICU), the patient is given medication to help him or her relax.
 Throughout the therapeutic hypothermia procedure, which takes place over approximately 24 hours, the healthcare team will monitor the patient’s internal body temperature, heart rate, blood pressure and other vital signs.
 To cool the patient’s body down as quickly as possible, a provider may apply cooling blankets or ice packs or administer chilled fluids through an intravenous (IV) line.
 When the procedure is complete, the patient’s body will be gradually warmed over the course of several hours.

 Over the next few days, the healthcare team will monitor the patient’s response to the therapeutic hypothermia and evaluate whether the cardiac arrest affected his or her brain or other vital organs.
 Follow-up care can vary depending on the cause of the cardiac arrest and the extent of any resulting damage.

-Because of our commitment to excellent care, U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Cardiology & Heart Surgery, meaning we are ranked in the top 10% in the nation.
+Because of our commitment to excellent care, U.S. News & World Report has recognized Tampa General Hospital as “high performing" in Heart & Vascular care, meaning we are ranked in the top 10% in the nation for 2023-24.
 We’re proud to offer the very latest treatment options, including therapeutic hypothermia.
 Our cardiac rehabilitation services are designed to improve cardiovascular fitness, function and knowledge in a safe and positive way for people with heart disease or who have had cardiac surgery.